 The lower-to-medium price mobile home of the early 1970s was often floored with low quality "shag" carpeting.
 Garish shades of red & black, orange or bright green were common.

 Quality issues and dubious features, such as cheap (and potentially dangerous) aluminum electrical wiring, caused the US Congress to pass stricter standards for construction in 1974.

-The National Mobile Home Construction and Safety Standards Act became law in June 1976.
+The National Mobile Home Construction & Safety Standards Act became law in June 1976.
 To get away from all of the negativity associated with house trailers or mobile homes in general, the product name was changed to "Manufactured Home", which was federally mandated in 1980.